FARM3R8OY/HexaphobUS/Code/setup.md

 [//]: # (------------------------------------------------)

 ##
 That's it!
-You should have integrated Git into your favorite IDE now, and allowed a KMS to sign your commits.
+You should have integrated Git and Arduino into your favorite IDE now, and allowed a KMS to sign your commits.
 If any issue persists, you can find help online on Stack Overflow, the GitHub forums, and more.